 What should I do if I discover a squatter?

-Additionally, as squatters rights and eviction proceedings vary state-to-state, ensure you know what your best course of legal action is to prevent escalating eviction costs.
+Additionally, as squatters rights and eviction proceedings vary from state to state, ensure you know what your best course of legal action is to prevent escalating eviction costs.